jmcb/murderrl/doc/collection.rst

 Via direct canvas access, draws the contents of ``shape`` onto the relevant spots of each canvas contained within.

-``target_shape``: The shape that should be drawn on this collection.
+:``target``: The shape that should be drawn on this collection.
 If
              the shape is larger than the contained shapes, only the section that can be contained within the contained shapes will be drawn.
-``offset``: A Coord denoting by how much the shape should be offset
+:``offset``: A Coord denoting by how much the shape should be offset
              before drawing. *Default None*.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~